hby/tock/README.md

 that I exhausted all it had to offer me.

-Now, since a little library resulted from the exploriation, it is possible that others  might get a benefit from using this library.
+Now, since a little library resulted from the exploriation, it is possible that others  might get a benefit from using it.

 And, as I stated earlier, maybe someone will get a benefit from seeing how one person took a simple idea and just beat it relentlessly until it had no more to give.

-_TODO maybe - explain why I think this is enough to stop, for me._

-That said, Mr. Shannon and Mr. Davis sum up my feelings quite nicely.
+It is very possible that this will be nothing more than a personal, intellctual exercise.
+I'll be happy with that.

 > I have spent lots of time on totally useless problems.
 >
 >  -- Claude Shannon

+But, in any case, I think of this as a statement in time.
+Much like jazz groups that had musical ideas and went into the studio to record them before moving on, this is a reification of some ideas that can be referenced by others to spur further ideas.

 > So What or Kind of Blue were done in that era, the right hour, the right day.
 It's over; it's on the record.
 >
 >  -- Miles Davis

 ## Status